gecko0307/dagon/doc/Messaging System.md

 Dagon's messaging module provides a framework for building concurrent applications using in-process microservices (called endpoints) that run in separate threads.
 The system provides asynchronous event handling and lock-free inter-thread communication.
 It combines ideas from the actor model, distributed architectures, and OS-level message passing.

 ## Architecture Overview
 Unlike many frameworks that strictly separate synchronous and asynchronous workflows, Dagon introduces a unified messaging layer that seamlessly integrates both.
 This design combines the familiarity of an event bus with the scalability of the actor model.
 The system glues together both synchronous event delivery (`EventManager` and its single-threaded event queue) and asynchronous processing (`MessageBroker` and SPSC queues).
-Each endpoint behaves like an actor - it runs in its own thread, has an inbox, and communicates only through messages and tasks.
+Each endpoint behaves like an actor - it runs in its own thread, has an inbox and an outbox, and communicates only through messages and tasks.
 Endpoints can safely send messages back to the main thread, and the main thread can post messages/tasks to endpoints, all through the same API.

 Features:
 - Lock-free queues.
 Efficient single-producer single-consumer event queues for fast bidirectional communication